10 Common Propane Tank Problems (and how to take care of them)

 1. Propane Leaks

-Your propane tank setup should not leak.
+Your propane tank setup should never leak.
 Leaks waste propane and can be very dangerous.

-Not only is propane toxic if you inhale too much of it, but it’s also dangerous to have a flammable gas floating freely in your home.
+Not only is propane toxic if you inhale too much of it, but it’s also dangerous to have a flammable gas floating around freely in your home.
 If you have a propane leak inside your home, you should immediately put out any open flame and exit the house.
-Then you should shut off the propane supply and call your repairman to see if they can do an emergency repair.
+Then you should shut off the propane supply and call your repairman so they can do an emergency repair.

 For immediate help, you can also dial 9-1-1.